 My wife and I exceed the IOM recommended potassium sodium guidelines every day.
 Many others other have been able to improve their potassium sodium ratio.
 Dr. Moore had hundreds of readers of his book (the one in the upper left corner of the page) write to him about how they had improved their ratio and had lowered their blood pressure.

 The biggest hurdle to overcome is the change in the taste of food.
 American processed food has become more and more salty and sweet.
 American taste buds are accustomed to excessive salt and sugar.

 When you improve the ratio of your diet, your tongue will take about two to four weeks to get used to the taste of less salt.
 This is probably the greatest hurdle to overcome.
 However once the taste buds have adjusted, the true flavor of food becomes more intense.
 No longer do all foods seem to have the same kind of taste.

 Books And Tables

-To find out how easy it is to change your own diet you can read either of the two books recommended in the upper left-hand corner.
+To find out how easy it is to change your own diet you can read either of the two books recommended in the upper right-hand corner.
 They both show ways to obtain a high potassium sodium ratio in your diet.
 If you want to do it on your own, you can look at the tables that we have throughout this website to find foods that will provide a favorable ratio.
 The List of Posts tab has a listing of all the tables.